jondkelley/eco_aprs_weather/README.md

 Other ECOWITT Gateway models may be supported as long as your ECOWITT device settings can output to a customized HTTP server in "ECOWITT" station format.
 See the *Ecowitt App Configuration* section for configuration details in the ECOWITT phone app (which works for the models above)!

+*NOTE 1: If you know of other compatible ECOWITT devices, I am good on QRZ @ N5IPT, let me know!!!*

 ### Supported Weather Station Probes